PFAS

 In China, the PFAS alternatives called Cl-PFESAs were linked to worse cholesterol and triglyceride levels (Mi et al. 2021).
 In fact both older (legacy) and newer (emerging) PFAS were associated with poor cholesterol levels (Wu et al. 2023).
 Of numerous chemicals (POPs, PBDEs, PCBs, phthalates, PFAS), PFAS were associated with higher total and LDL cholesterol levels in Chinese men (Chen et al. 2023).

+In Korea, higher PFAS levels were associated with an increased risk of prediabetes, especially PFOS (Kang and Kim, 2024).
 A trial of elderly adults from Korea found that while PFAS levels were associated with insulin resistance, supplementation with vitamin C reversed these effects (Kim et al. 2016).
 In Korean adults, exposure to individual and combined PFAS was associated with higher liver enzymes, which are linked to cholesterol/triglyceride levels and liver disease (Kim et al. 2023).
+Also in Korea, mixtures of chemicals are also associated with an increased the risk of non-alcoholic fatty liver disease (NAFLD), especially in women.
+PFAS were some of the most important chemicals contributing to the risk (Park B et al. 2024).
+Korean adults in general with higher levels of PFAS and without obesity had a higher risk of NAFLD (Park Y et al. 2024).
+PFAS were also associated with an increased risk of metabolic syndrome in female Koreans (Chung et al. 2024).

 In Japan, interactions between maternal PFOS levels and some genes may affect maternal fatty acid levels in pregnant women (Kobayashi et al. 2021).